-Configure the machine for the correct input voltage prior to installing.
+Configure the system for the correct input voltage prior to installing.
+All voltages listed in this procedure are line to line.

-To change input voltage, the input circuit breaker and fuses must be changed.
+When changing the input voltage, the input circuit breaker and fuses must also be changed to accommodate the different current required.
 The input transformer, T1, and LVPS transformer, T2, must be reconnected to the correct taps.
 See figure 3.3.1 through figure 3.3.4.